-One of my favorite things to do with my daughter is take a girls day and go shopping in Paducah, Kentucky.
+One of my favorite things to do with my daughter is taking a girls day and go shopping in Paducah, Kentucky.
 We always hit up the mall, Starbucks, and then for lunch, we have this fabulous little Thai restaurant that serves THE best sushi around.

 Now — I am not one for raw sushi — it has to be cooked — all the way cooked — or I won’t eat it.
 Our favorite dish there is a tempura fried sushi roll that they call the Kentucky Roll.
 It is served with Wasabi paste on the side and topped with a delicious eel sauce.